-Transcript of The Perennial Medicine CD
+Transcript of the Perennial Medicine CD

 I’d like to speak now about what I call the Perennial Medicine.
 The Perennial Medicine is not a specific healing modality per se, like acupuncture or osteopathy; rather it is a significant set of values, beliefs and assumptions about healing: what it means and how it happens.
-It’s important to talk about this because medicine always reflects cosmology, the values, beliefs and assumptions that a culture holds about the meaning nature of life, the universe, and being human.
-These basic beliefs and assumptions which are inherent in any cultures medicine include that culture’s answers to questions like, What is the highest good? (because how can we define health without this standard?)
-What is the causative power or agency of change—in other words, what has the power to make us get ill, and conversely the power to make us get well?
+It’s important to talk about this because medicine always reflects cosmology, the values, beliefs and assumptions that a culture holds about the meaning and nature of life, the universe, and being human.
+These basic beliefs and assumptions which are inherent in any culture’s medicine include that culture’s answers to questions like, What is the highest good? (because how can we define health without this standard?)
+What is the causative power or agency of change — in other words, what has the power to make us get ill, and conversely the power to make us get well?
 These are very important assumptions that are built into the medicine, and may not be shared from culture to culture.
 Deep questions are inherent in medicine; even questions like, What is the meaning of life?
 Why are we here, and what happens next, after this life?
 All of this is inherent in a culture’s cosmology, which informs its medicine.

 Luckily, a healer does not have to be a philosopher, but every healer is a living, practicing embodiment of her/his culture’s deepest philosophical principles.
-You do not have to have thought out for yourself, “well, because I am doing this, it means that I believe that the meaning of life is this.”
+You do not have to have thought out for yourself, “Well, because I am doing this, it means that I believe that the meaning of life is *this*.”
 But that is what you are acting from.
 The healer embodies the deepest philosophical principles and cosmological orientations of the culture, even without thinking about it.

-As healers, in any culture, we do what we do on 2 levels.
+As healers, in any culture, we do what we do on two levels.
 We do what we do on the level of being embodiments of very deep cosmological principles.
-And we also do what we do on the level of overt methodology: prescribing herbs, sticking in needles, or waving rattles and beating drums, prescribing anti-seizure medication and doing surgery—all of the physical, technical aspects of the art.
+And we also do what we do on the level of overt methodology: prescribing herbs, sticking in needles, or waving rattles and beating drums, prescribing anti-seizure medication and doing surgery — all of the physical, technical aspects of the art.
 And we need to be well-trained and very skillful in these outer, more overt aspects of the methodology, but that is only half of what we are and what we do.
 The other half is this cosmological embodiment; that is what empowers the methodology that we use.

 It is possible to find many excellent healers who help lots of people to get well, with no awareness whatsoever as to the cosmological implications of what they are doing, nor any idea why what they are doing is working.
 This is OK.
 Implicitly, unconsciously, the healer draws upon her cultural cosmological heritage as an orientation for her work.
 No awareness is necessary because of this congruence between the implicit beliefs and cosmological orientation of the healer, and the underlying methodology of the medicine.
-It is actually not necessary or important at all—except in one situation: When the culture of the healer and the cosmological orientation of the modality don’t match.
+It is actually not necessary or important at all — except in one situation: When the culture of the healer and the cosmological orientation of the modality don’t match.
 Suddenly there is a need to state explicitly things which never needed to be stated explicitly before, to create more congruence, and more effective usage of the modality.

-I began thinking about all of this after a faculty meeting at the Academy for Five Element Acupuncture in which we were trying to put into words what it is that we hold so precious in the 5 Element tradition, and consider so vital, so unique, and worth protecting at any cost.
-Particularly this line of thought came up when contrasting the 5 Element tradition and its gifts with the TCM tradition and its gifts.
+I began thinking about all of this after a faculty meeting at the Academy for Five Element Acupuncture in which we were trying to put into words what it is that we hold so precious in the Five Element tradition, and consider so vital, so unique, and worth protecting at any cost.
+Particularly this line of thought came up when contrasting the Five Element tradition and its gifts with the TCM tradition and its gifts.
 How do we preserve the gifts of our tradition, and what are they, anyway?
-If the 5 Element tradition is more than just a series of protocols, which we are not always able to agree on anyway, then what are we actually about?
+If the Five Element tradition is more than just a series of protocols, which we are not always able to agree on anyway, then what are we actually about?

 At that time, what I came up with was this statement: